Negatively Curved Graphs: Other Forms of Negative Curvature

+If $f$ is a graph isomorphism, then so is $f^{-1}$.
+Hence both of the above two inequalities are equalities.
+This proves the first part of the theorem.

+Now consider $H$, a finite square subgraph of the Euclidean grid.
+In any graph automorphism $f$, the degree of each vertex $u$ must equal the degree of $f(u)$.
+So the automorphisms of $H$ can entirely be determined by the action on the four corner vertices with degree $2$; this proves $H$ has ${4 \choose 2} = 6$ automorphisms.
+If we assume that $|V(H)| = (2k)^2$, then no vertex is fixed by any of the non-trivial automorphisms.
+Let $H'$ be $H$ with a vertex $u$ added, where $u$ is in $2$ edges connecting $u$ to the middle right-most vertices of $H$.

+Observe that $H'$ now has only two automorphisms, and $u$ is the only vertex fixed by the non-trivial automorphism.
+All other vertices are in orbits of size $2$.
+It should be clear that $u$ does not minimize inertia.
+Also, $\mathbb{D}(u) \leq O(k^2)$, as $u \in P_{x,y}$ only if $u \in \{x,y\}$.

+On the other hand $u$ does not have the most demand among vertices in $G$, as the vertices near the center of $H$ have demand $\Omega(k^3)$.
+This is proven in Theorem 8.1 of \cite{Y2}.
+A sketch of the proof is that there are $\Theta(k^2)$ vertices above and to the left of the center and an equal number below and to the right.
+So there are $\Theta(k^4)$ pairs of vertices $u,v$ where there exists a shortest path $P_{u,v}$ that crosses the center.
+The proof concludes with a counting argument showing that on average a pair $u,v$ among this set of $\Theta(k^4)$ pairs contributes at least $\Omega(k^{-1})$ demand to the selected vertex in the center of the Euclidean grid.

+To full refute Conjecture \ref{fixed point is not necessarily the center} we require that $H'$ have negative curvature.
+For this we observe that the intuition of the above construction---begin with a graph with multiple symmetries and then append a vertex to its `outside' in a manner that it becomes the only fixed point---can be done while remaining aware of curvature.
+For example, we can replace the Euclidean grid $H$ with a hyperbolic tiling of the plane ($H'$ is still formed from $H$ by adding a single vertex).
+Or $H$ can be the product of a Euclidean grid and a clique. \end{proof}

+Now let us turn to the next two questions.
 The first two definitions require that the graph plus a set of closed disks called \emph{faces} form a CW-complex isomorphic to an orientable $2$-manifold.
 Let $|f|$ denote the number of edges incident on the boundary of a given face, $f$.
-Let $d(v)$ denote the degree of a vertex $v$, which is the number of edges that $v$ is contained in.
+Let $d_G: V(G) \times V(G) \rightarrow \mathbb{R}^+$ be the standard graph distance with weighted edges; we will assume all edges are relevant.
+As the graph is embedded in a $2$-manifold, by considering an infinitesimally small loop around a vertex $v$ we can construct a circular ordering of the edges incident with $v$.
+A circular ordering of the neighbors of $v$ is an ordering of $N(v)$ that corresponds to the ordering of the edges incident with $v$ based on the embedding of the graph.
+The main definition of curvature in this section comes from Alexandrov Angles.